* North Korea willing to hold talks with U.S. on denuclearization

 Trump, in the first U.S. response, said on Tuesday: "We will see what happens."

-The news added to early gains for U.S. markets, which have been recovering from a bout of concern over the possibility of a global trade war following remarks by Trump last week.
+The market is recovering from a bout of concern over the possibility of a global trade war following remarks by Trump last week.

 "When geopolitical environment is improving, there's very much a risk-on sentiment," said Fiona Cincotta, senior market analyst at City Index in London.